C4b1nb0yEnterprise/Remote-Rotom/README.md

 ## Open Tasks
 - Test/optimize messages for many devices.
 Still limited to max 25 devices on rotom instance...
 - Implement up to 5 job selection dropdowns (for more than 25 jobs/devices/areas etc.).
-- Add more Dragonite support.
+- Add more Dragonite commands

 ## Credits
 Many thanks to UnownHash for creating Rotom (and Dragonite)!
 Obviously this bot is worthless without it.